cakebatterandsprinkles/portfolio-gatsby/src/posts/28-react_redux.md

 		authenticated: this.state.authenticated,
 		login: this.loginHandler}}>
 	{...some jsx code}
-  {/* Anything component that is in here (doesn't have to be an immediate child) can access the CounterContext by using <CounterContext.Consumer>*/}
+  {/* Any component that is in here (doesn't have to be an immediate child) can access the CounterContext by using <CounterContext.Consumer>*/}
 </CounterContext.Provider>

 // React will re-render when the state or props change.
 So only changing something in the context object will not cause a re-render cycle.